Design a complaints handling flow

 Add elements to the flow design

-1. When creating the package the “Flow design” opens, this comes with a start and end event and is where all the steps that happen between these two will be added.
+1. When creating the template the “Flow design” opens, this comes with a start and end event and is where all the steps that happen between these two will be added.

 An event represents something that happens in the flow.
 These can be classified as Start Event, Intermediate Events, and End Event.